Lua API

 • Action

-Code is placed in the Mod-Folder, for example:
+The original logic is located in the DCS Mod-Folder, for example:

 G:\DCS World OpenBeta\Mods\aircraft\F-4E\Jester